albertony/blushell/README.md

 # BluShell

-Unofficial PowerShell wrapper of the BluOS Web/REST API, served by Bluesound multi-room music devices.
-The main objective for now is to have a test bench for exploring the features of the API, not an extremely robust and efficient interface.
+Unofficial documentation and PowerShell wrapper of the BluOS Web/REST API, served by Bluesound multi-room music devices.
+The main objective with the PowerShell wrapper is to have a test bench for exploring the features of the API, not an extremely robust and efficient interface.

 Bluesound is an award-winning wireless hi-res sound system (<https://www.bluesound.com>).